 - 1. The Department certifies that this IUP will be subject to public review and comment with a public notice period of 30 days. - 2.
 The Department certifies that all wastewater facility projects in this IUP are on the CWSRF Priority List. - 3.
 The Department certifies that it will enter into binding commitments for 100% of each payment under the CWSRF capitalization grant within one (1) year after receipt of each payment. - 4.
+The Department certifies that it will expend all funds in the CWSRF in an expeditious and timely manner. - 5.
+The Department certifies that it will provide CWSRF assistance to the extent there are sufficient eligible project applications of the CWSRF Capitalization Grant for projects to address emerging contaminants.
+Projects which are eligible for traditional CWSRF funding and are addressing emergning contaminants will be eligible for the BIL emerging contaminant funding. - 6.
+The Department certifies that it will provide CWSRF loans with additional subsidization in the form of principal forgiveness for 100% (\$2,378,000) of the CWSRF Capitalization Grant.
+At least 25% of the CWSRF BIL EC Capitalization Grant will be subsidization to the state-defined disadvantaged communities OR communities serving a population of 25,000 or less.
+(Deliverable) - 7.
+The Department certifies that it will implement the State's CWSRF in compliance with Title VI of the Clean Water Act and to ensure conformance with Federal crosscutting issues as required by the 1987 Clean Water Act amendments.
+(Deliverable) - 8.
+The Department certifies compliance with the "first use" requirements which require that CWSRF assistance be available to projects which are members of the National Municipal Policy (NMP) universe; projects which have legally enforceable compliance schedules.
+(Deliverable)

-The Department certifies that it will expend all funds in the CWSRF in an expeditious and timely manner. - The Department certifies that all wastewater facilities in the state are in compliance with enforceable requirements or are making progress toward meeting those requirements except as specifically noted in the IUP. - 6.
-The Department certifies that all facilities funded by the CWSRF shall complete a NEPA-like environmental review process. - 7.
-The Department certifies that it will comply with all requirements of the 1997 Operating Agreement with EPA. - 8.
-The Department certifies that it will complete a Benefits Assessment worksheet for each loan agreement executed in order to comply with EPA environmental results reporting requirements.
+- 9. The Department certifies that all wastewater facilities in the state are in compliance with enforceable requirements or are making progress toward meeting those requirements except as specifically noted in the IUP. - 10.
+The Department certifies that all facilities funded by the CWSRF shall complete a NEPA-like environmental review process. - 11.
+The Department certifies that it will comply with all requirements of the 1997 Operating Agreement with EPA. - 12.
+The Department certifies that it will complete a Benefits Assessment worksheet for each loan agreement executed in order to comply with EPA environmental results reporting requirements. - 13.
+The Department certifies that the inspection team will perform timely onsite inspections and monitoring to assure compliance with BIL, BABA, Davis-Bacon wage rates, and American Iron and Steel requirements, and provide deliverables such as notes, checklists, and photos, outlining items in the inspection, staff in attendance, and any deviations from the requirements that require addressing.